web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 This guide intends to provide the necessary context for developing plugins for web3.js.

 :::caution
-To provide type safety and hinting for your plugin users, please refer to the [Setting Up Module Augmentation](/docs/guides/web3_plugin_guide/plugin_authors#setting-up-module-augmentation) section for how to augment the `Web3Context` module to enable typing features for your plugin.
+To provide type safety and IntelliSense for your plugin users, please refer to the [Setting Up Module Augmentation](/docs/guides/web3_plugin_guide/plugin_authors#setting-up-module-augmentation) section for how to augment the `Web3Context` module to enable typing features for your plugin.
 :::

 ## Plugin Dependencies